-The Company proposes to transfer Rs.
-50000 Lakhs to General Reserves.
+The Company proposes to transfer ' 30000 Lakhs to General Reserves.

-No material changes and commitmentsaffectingthefinancialposition of your Company haveoccurred between the end of the financial year of the Company to which the financialstatements relate and on the date of this report.
+In terms of Section 134(3)(l) of the Companies Act 2013 there are no material changesand commitments affecting the financial position of your Company which have occurredbetween the close of the financial year of the Company on 31st March 2019 to which thefinancial statements relate and on the date of this report.

 Like any other Company your Company is also exposed to various threats likecompetition from small players retention of employees labor unrest increase in rawmaterial prices and other input costs etc.

 Risk is an integral and unavoidable component of business.
 In today's challenging andcompetitive environment mitigating risks is imperative.
 Common risks include:regulations competition business risk technology obsolescence investments andretention of talent.
 Business risk interalia further includes financial risk politicalrisk and legal risk.
 For managing risks more efficiently the Company has identified keyrisks that can have a critical impact on the Company's performance.
 The Company hasidentified interalia following key risks:

 Operational risks like equipment obsolescence which can impact production.
 To mitigatesuch risks the Company continuously monitors equipment obsolescence and upgradesequipment from time to time and undertakes preventive maintenance measures.
 The Companyhas also made significant investment in equipment modernization.

 Fluctuation in Raw Material prices: